 Why Does My Dog Destroy Things When I Leave?

-The main cause for unusual or destructive behavior in dogs is emotional distress, which is often caused by separation from their human, who they’re most likely deeply attached to.
-Dogs with separation anxiety can demonstrate their stress in a multitude of ways, ranging from unusual behavior to escape attempts that could leave your pup severely injured to chewing toilet paper or ripping up your drapes.
+Dogs with separation anxiety can demonstrate their stress in a multitude of ways, ranging from unusual destructive escape attempts that could leave your pup severely injured to chewing toilet paper or ripping up your drapes.

 Sharing is caring!